 To centralize knowledge of the ocean, NOAA, NCEI, and research scientists support the World Ocean Database (WOD), which contains records about the ocean as far back as 1772.
-Researchers in oceanography, meteorology, and climatology use the WOD and contribute to its ongoing development.
+Researchers in the oceanography, meteorology, and climatology fields use the WOD and contribute to its ongoing development.

 WOD provides access to millions of uniformly formatted records, also called profiles, submitted by about 90 countries and continually updated.
 Each quarterly update includes additional historical and recent data.
-The WOD consists of periodic major releases and quarterly updates to those releases.
+The WOD consists of periodic major releases with quarterly updates to those releases.
 The most recent major release was WOD2018, released in 2018.

 Each profile provides a snapshot of oceanographic conditions at one time from one location.
 Combined with other available profiles over discrete time periods, a view of regional and global changes in the ocean can emerge.

 The availability of our WOD is offered through a mirrored search system in cooperation with the International Oceanographic Data Exchange (IODE).
 It broadens access by providing a secondary entry point to the system and increases reliability by providing a backup.